nzzlinh/Adafruit-GFX-Library/README.md

-# Notes on Joey's fork of the Adafruit GFX Library
+# Adafruit GFX × GNU Unifont: A global display library

 This fork of the Adafruit GFX Library aims to support the seamless display of text in all the languages of the world.
 It achieves this by replacing the standard 5x7 font with the [GNU Unifont](http://unifoundry.com/unifont/index.html), an 8x16 (in some cases 16x16) pixel font that includes glyphs for every Unicode code point in the basic multilingual plane (BMP).
 It also removes all support for graphic fonts.